JoshBradshaw/joshbradshaw.github.io/projects/bloodtools.md

 subtitle: An open-source tool for MRI image analysis
 ---

-TODO add link to github
+This project is open-source and [available on Github](https://github.com/JoshBradshaw/bloodtools).

 ![](/img/projects/bloodtools/thumb.jpg)

 *The bloodtools image processing tool.
-The image shown here is a 2D slice accross a warming bath filled with test tubes of blood that was provided by human volunteers.*
+The image shown here is a 2D slice accross a warming bath filled with test tubes of blood.*

 ## Background